 ❌ Fraudulent behavior

-This can turn your community into a toxic space and one which people generally want to avoid.
+This can turn your community into a toxic space, and one that people generally want to avoid.

 7 steps to successful online community moderation